 We didn't make this page just to talk about awards.
 We made it to show where we came from and why we have lessons to share.
 Someday we might forget about the plastic trophies, but we'll remember the lessons we learned and the friends we made along the way.

 This is the year that started it all.
 We had a small team of 2 third graders and one Fifth grader.
 We didn't even do a project because we just wanted to have fun playing with robots.
 When a judge asked us about Core Values, we thought we were supposed to make up our own!
 Then we found out what they were and thought they were pretty good.
 We only scored 40 points and our rubrics were all 1's and 2's, but we came away with a lot of cool ideas.
-The best was watching other teams at the tournament and realizing that you are free to solve the missions however you want!
+The best part was watching other teams at the tournament and realizing that you are free to solve the missions however you want!

 It's our second year, and we learn more, but still don't have a project.
 We had a team of two fourth graders, one sixth grader, and 2 new second graders.
 The biggest improvement we made on the robot was to use jigs and have multiple attachments that we could swap.
 It wasn't pretty or smooth, but it helped us get more points.